Click for LIVESTOCK AVAILABLE NOW and specie specific voltine and food plant information.

 3. Fifth instar caterpillars become huge and eat voraciously.
 Mentally prepare yourself for this.
 Make certain they have adequate food.
 This instar lasts roughly two weeks.

 4. Prior to pupation, caterpillars stop eating forever and empty their guts via a huge, loose mess.
 Watch for this, as it is both normal and a warning to you.
-Once the critter unloads, it's going to take off.
+Once the critter unloads and recovers from its bellyache, it's going to feel pounds lighter and will take off like a streak in search of a perfect place to cocoon.
 Keep the lid on your bucket until all the critters within are making cocoons.
 Once that is started, they won't go anywhere anymore.

 5. It takes a couple days of nonstop work to complete a cocoon.
 Once completed, let it dry and stiffen thoroughly before removing it.
 It can then be peeled off the bucket, leaves can be pulled off, some twigs can be pulled off.
 If anything is stubborn, just trim the stuff away instead -- leaves and twigs.
 Don't cut the cocoon.

 6. If your home isn't excessively dry, the cocoons can sit around.
 Putting them in a sealed container won't hurt.
-I refrigerate mine when the furnace gets turned on in autumn.
+I refrigerate mine when all hope of Indian summer is past, and hard freezes are commonplace.
 Seal them in freezer bags; several to a bag.
 Do not put in freezer.
 I keep mine in a crisper, but it's not necessary if sealed in a bag.
 I do it in case the fridge temperature drops to freezing.
 I also keep them in a cardboard box, as cardboard is a good insulator in case the fridge temp. drops too low.

 7. I slit my cocoons open, to inventory genders and because pupae are interesting.
 Because the cocoons are open, I take extra precautions to protect them from the refrigerator environment, as explained in previous paragraph.
 They need to be in cold storage, but the open cocoons can't fully protect them from extremes.